 Provisions of Arrowtown.
 An adorable café set in a historic miner's cottage in the heart of the village.
 If it’s sunny, head through to the garden where you can sit under fruit trees.
 Open for breakfast and lunch, their all-day menu combines brunch classics like eggs benedict and brioche French toast with salads, fried rice and flatbreads.
 The sticky buns are iconic.

 Postmaster’s Kitchen + Bar.
-Another charming eatery in one of Arrowtown’s picturesque historic cottages.
-It’s got the works, horse-hitching post, white picket fence, log fire, and wisteria looping around the veranda.
-The all-day menu ranges from breakfast crumble and mince on toast for brunch, to burgers and seafood chowder.
-Also good for coffee and cake.
+Another charming eatery in one of Arrowtown’s picturesque historic cottages complete with a horse-hitching post, white picket fence, log fire, and wisteria looping around the veranda.
+Owners Sam Laycock and Maria Kealy are passionate about creating a rewarding and nurturing environment for both their staff and guests and love sharing their passion for local quality produce.
+The all-day menu ranges from fry-ups and french toast for brunch to burgers and seafood chowder.

 Provisions of Arrowtown

 Top Arrowtown restaurants

 If you’re in town for dinner you’re in for a treat.
 Arrowtown punches way above its size when it comes to dining, with a lineup of restaurants any capital city would be proud to claim, and a strong international influence.
 We recommend booking in advance.

 Aosta's Chef Bayly takes his inspiration from the cooking techniques of Northern Italy and pairs this with ingredients and wine local to the Arrowtown/Central Otago region.
 This bustling space serves up superb Northern Italian food, small plates, impeccable pastas, hearty mains, and some exquisite dolci (locals all agree the tiramisu is a must-try).
 With ingredients like Bannockburn olive oil, Stewart Island pāua, and Fiordland venison, here Italian flair meets South Island flavour.